adessoSE/BrainySnake/README.md

 # BrainySnake
 ![brainySnakePic](/Dokumentation/brainySnake.png)

 BrainySnake is a game based on the all time classic game "Snake".
-In BrainySnakes you don't actively control your snake but instead program its behaviour so it follows certain patterns.
+In BrainySnake you don't actively control your snake but instead program its behaviour so it follows certain patterns.
 During a game, multiple autonomous Snakes are loaded simultaneously and start battling for victory!
 After 1000 moves (number is adjustable), whoever is still alive and has the most points, wins.

 # Open Project